tc39/notes/meetings/2019-03/mar-26.md

 MM: Google Caja and Salesforce use SES in production and there have not been any major issues.
 Google EarthEngine, that has been using Caja/SES in production for years, document it by saying, just react to the occasional error message.
 Salesforce has a 5 million developer ecosystem running on SES, most of whose programmers just see it as JavaScript + a framework.

 ## Normative: CreateDynamicFunction early concatenates body
-(Leo Balter (LBR))
+(Leo Balter (LEO))
 - [slides](https://docs.google.com/presentation/d/1mGBFCw4M37q4cF8JHnXzaLI2wLdOxoVEfq9RL_xMRW0/edit#slide=id.p)
 - [proposal](https://github.com/tc39/ecma262/pull/1479)

-LBR: (Presents slides) What should we do with `function("-->").toString();`?
+LEO: (Presents slides) What should we do with `function("-->").toString();`?

 MM: Since you asked what should be the result, I'm going to say "throw an exception."

-LBR: In ch, xs, it throws an error, in others there's an HTML comment.
+LEO: In ch, xs, it throws an error, in others there's an HTML comment.
 I propose we wrap the body function earlier, so that HTML comments will reflect the current behavior.

 MM: Are you proposing that it doesn't throw an exception?

-LBR: Yes.
+LEO: Yes.
 The proposed change is to change where this happens.
 It moves the Line Feed.
 (Presents slides).

 MM: If the current system was what you are proposing—and if you were proposing to make it a syntax error, I would support that.
 I think a syntax error is a better thing for the engine to do, I think this proposal is actually a regression.

-LBR: For clarification, yes, this thing affects an observable change.
+LEO: For clarification, yes, this thing affects an observable change.
 But I think any syntactical change to NXB should be discussed and it should have time for a full discussion later since it is important.

 MM: I'm objecting to the idea that HTML comments come to be accepted where they are rejected today.